jdin/haunted-lit-element/README.md

 window.customElements.define('my-el', component(() => html`hello world`));
 ```

-### 2. With two parameters
+### `component(MyEl, optsOrBaseCls)`

 The second parameter in `component` function can be options or a `base class`
 which should be derived from `HauntedLitElement`.

 The options are in most cases are [properties](https://lit-element.polymer-project.org/guide/properties)
 and [styles](https://lit-element.polymer-project.org/guide/styles) from LitElement.
-But it can actually be anything as at the end it just creates a static field in the base class.
+But it can actually be anything as at the end it just a static field in the base class.
-It is done in that way as you can there are extensions that use similar approach with their own configuration.
+It is done in that way as there are extensions that use similar approach with their own configuration.

 Example of defining options as second argument:
 ```javascript